 Remitted MDD patients are often expected to function at a pre-morbid level.
 However, this might not be a rightful expectation if cognitive functioning and daily life functioning is impaired in a long time course after depression.
 The results of this expectation may lead to frustration, low self esteem, low coping, and feelings of worthlessness for the individual involved, and in a worst case enhance the risk of relapse.
 Patients cognitive functioning and the impact this has on daily life functioning should be a focus in ongoing treatment.
 Impaired cognitive functioning affects family life, school performance, work performance and social life.
 Cognitive training and rehabilitation could prove important in treating depression in the long-term course, and help prevent relapse.
 And important challenge is to unite research and practice, and it is of great importance that the possible long-lasting cognitive impairment associated with depression is debated in clinical settings.

-).
+Cognitive impairment may be an enduring component of a chronic depression (Kennedy et al., 2007 ).
 It is evident that increased focus on longitudinal studies is necessary if the relation between MDD and cognitive function shall be further explored and understood, this mainly to improve rehabilitation conditions and prevent relapses.
 One of the main questions that must be further investigated is if long-lasting cognitive impairment is a risk factor for relapse episodes.
 If so, will cognitive training and rehabilitation be possible treatments in order to prevent new episodes.
 These types of questions are in today’s literature still unsolved.

 Moreover, MDD patients in general are a heterogeneous group and there is reason to believe that the degree of cognitive impairment is related to clinical factors such as numbers of previous episodes, duration, onset as well as treatment factors like effects of medications and hospitalization.
 There are many distinct combinations of symptoms that would qualify for a diagnosis.
 Thus, this implicates that future studies must aim to include homogenous patient groups and differ between factors such as degree of severity as well as between first episode patients, patients with recurrent episodes, bipolar diagnosis etc. Following this, an important challenge for future studies is homogenous patient groups with well described inclusion and exclusion criterion.
 This would make comparison across studies more precise, thus possibly answer the question of divergent findings.